ibm-cloud-docs/pattern-vpc-security/governance-risk-and-compliance-domain.md

 {: #config-governance}

 - {{site.data.keyword.compliance_long}}: Customers have the option of choosing the resources and configurations that they want to scan for status and parameters.
-- Palo Alto Prisma Cloud: This solution from IBM Cybersecurity Services provides configuration governance in multi-cloud situations.
+- Palo Alto Prisma Cloud: This solution from IBM Cybersecurity Services provides configuration governance in multi-cloud situations
 - Manual configuration management: Customers might possibly track configurations manually, say through spreadsheets and the like, but this method is tedious and prone to errors.
 This might be a possibility with noncritical workloads in a private access situation.
 - Palo Alto Prisma Cloud: This solution from IBM Cybersecurity Services provides configuration governance in multi-cloud situations.
 - Manual configuration management: Customers might possibly track configurations manually, say through spreadsheets and the like, but this method is tedious and prone to errors.
 This might be a possibility with noncritical workloads in a private access situation.